Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Numerical simulations

-where $X_j$ and $Z_j$ are the Pauli $x$ and $z$ operators on the $j$th qubit, respectively.
-By periodic boundary conditions, we have $X_n=X_0$.
-Here, $J$ is the strength of the nearest-neighbor interaction, and $h$ is the strength of the external field.
-This model is exactly solvable by an efficient diagonalization.
-However, it serves as a good testbed to demonstrate the effect of correctors, particularly for testing corrected product formulas on a quantum hardware.
-We fix $J=h=1$ in our numerical simulations for this model; this choice sets the unit of time for simulation.
+where~$J$ is the strength of the nearest-neighbor interaction, and~$h$ is the strength of the external field.
+This Hamiltonian is an instance of the XY~model and can be analytically diagonalized~\cite[Eq.~5]{VCL09}.
+The second term in $H_{xx}$ is a boundary term (for $n>2$) to impose conventional periodic boundary conditions~(i.e., $\hat{c}_{n}=\hat{c}_0$) on the fermionic operators $\{\hat{c}_j\}$ when the spin model is mapped to the fermionic representation~\cite[p.~6]{FC25}.
+We adopt this choice to impose periodic boundaries to directly apply the formalism of~\cite{VCL09} for the exact time evolution of the Ising model.
+Although this model is exactly solvable via efficient diagonalization, it serves as a good testbed for demonstrating the effect of correctors, especially on quantum hardware~(\cref{sec:hardware}).
+We fix $J=h=1$ for this model in our numerical simulations for non-perturbed systems.
+This choice sets the unit of time for simulation.